-Bucs TE O.J.
-Howard (knee) is listed as questionable for this weekend's game against the Falcons.
-He put in a full practice on Friday, suggesting he's on track to play.
-We'll find out for sure by noon ET on Sunday.
-If Howard is active, both he and Cameron Brate will be low-end-but-high-upside fantasy plays in what should be a shootout.
+Bucs WR Chris Godwin (ankle) is listed as questionable for this weekend’s game against the Giants.
+He sat out on Wednesday and Thursday but put in a full practice on Friday.
+We’re expecting Godwin to play and will find out for sure by noon ET on Sunday.
+Consider him a risk/reward WR3 for Week 11.

 ©2018 Draft Sharks | website by:

 300 State Street, Suite 405, Rochester, NY 14614 | 833-333-7238